weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-palm.md

 ## Module configuration

 :::tip
 If you use Weaviate Cloud (WCD), this module is already enabled and pre-configured.
-You cannot edit the configuration in WCS.
+You cannot edit the configuration in WCD.
 :::

 ### Docker Compose file (Weaviate open source only)